Stevie Wright: Later years

 By 1976, Wright was addicted to heroin, which he had reportedly begun using during his time in the cast of Jesus Christ Superstar.
 He was hospitalised and undertook methadone treatment.
 His mental health suffered further after his self-admission to Chelmsford Private Hospital.
 A psychiatrist, Harry Bailey, administered a highly controversial treatment, deep sleep therapy, which was alleged to treat drug addiction by a combination of drug-induced coma and electroconvulsive therapy.
 Many patients, including Wright, suffered brain damage and lifelong aftereffects.
 The scandal was later exposed, and Bailey died by suicide.

 In 1982, Wright joined Vanda and Young in their studio band, Flash and the Pan, to provide vocals on their album Headlines and the related singles, "Where were You?" in July, and "Waiting for a Train" in December.
 The same year, there was talk of an Easybeats reunion.
 Wright told Juke Magazine in 1983 that they "had our lawyers working out the deal" because there was a venue interested in having them "but at the last minute they tried to change the venue and we just said 'forget it'."

 In 1983, there was talk of a solo album with work involving Vanda and Young again.
 Wright said the album would best be described as "classy rock 'n' roll", and the songs were about "a wide spectrum of all the experiences I've been through".
 He said the love songs he had were optimistic.
 The interview discussed how Wright worked in the studio with Vanda and Young:"Well, it's a three way thing.
 They'll sit down and say 'we've got this sort of song' and we'll discuss how we'll approach it.
 Obviously after this long we do have a very strong bond.
 I've written a couple of songs but since they're far better at it than I am, I'll let them handle that."
 According to the Juke Magazine article it was "due for release later that year"; however, this never happened.

 In January 1984, Wright was charged with attempted housebreaking, days after attending Westmount drug rehabilitation centre.
 He was arrested for heroin use later that month.
 He had been using heroin since about 1973, and, according to Wright, he remained an addict for 20 years.

+The Easybeats re-formed for a brief Australian tour in 1986, and Wright re-formed variations of the Stevie Wright Band in 1986–88.
+Wright's substance-abuse problems continued into the 1980s and 1990s and he came close to death on several occasions but was supported by his partner, Fay Walker.